Carp Fishing Tips: How To Fish For Carp and Catch Them

 Standard common carp have golden scales evenly covering the fish’s thick body.
 There are two main variants of the species: mirror carp and leather carp.
 Mirror carp have large, shiny scales, whereas leather carp have only a few scales near the dorsal fin but are predominantly scaleless.
 All three varieties of carp coinhabit the same waters and can be fished for using the same tactics.

-Carp are omnivorous, meaning they eat both plants and animals.
+Carp are omnivorous along with other fish species such as catfish.
+They eat both plants and animals.
 Aquatic insects, beetles, grasshoppers, leeches, crawfish, freshwater clams, minnows, grass, cattails, cottonwood seeds, and leaves are some of the common foods carp eat.
 This is not all inclusive as they will eat just about anything and the list goes on.

 Where to Find Carp Easily